Heavy Metal Analysis of Cauvery River Water around KRS Dam, Karnataka, India

 Dubey, N. (2003).
 A comparative status of quality of drinking water of Bhopal city filtration plants and ground water with special reference to heavy metals and organo chemical.
 Ph.D.
 Thesis, Barkatullah University, Bhopal.

 ICMR (1975).
-Manual of standard quality for drinking water supplies.
-Special report series No. 44, 2nd edition.
+Manual of standards of quality for drinking water supplies.
+Special report series no. 44, Indian Council of Medical Research, New Delhi.

 NEERI (1991).
 Manual on water and wastewater analysis.
 National Environmental Engineering Research Institute, Nagpur.

 WHO (1996).
-Guidelines for Drinking Water Quality.
-Vol. 2, Health criteria and other supporting information.
-World Health Organization, Geneva.
+Guidelines for drinking-water quality.
+Vol. 2, Health criteria and other supporting information, 2nd ed., World Health Organization, Geneva.

 How to Cite